Balkan Adventure

 Day 7

 BelgradeToday, make your way to the neighbourhood of Zemun – about 30 minutes outside of Belgrade’s city centre.
 This old town favourite has a rich history and is now known as the bohemian part of town, home to many of the city’s artists and writers.
 As Zemun used to be an independent town – only joining Belgrade in 1934 – the small village atmosphere still stands, transporting you to the past.
-After a walking tour of the town with your leader, head to a local market and explore the local wares.
+After walking the town with your leader, head to a local market and explore the local wares.
 Stroll along the river promenade and stop for an optional lunch in one of the riverside restaurants serving fresh fish.
 After, maybe find a local café and people watch with a coffee.
 Head back to Belgrade’s centre in the late afternoon, where you have free time to visit the imposing Hram Svetog Save (St Sava Church) or if there’s time, stroll through the Nikola Tesla Museum and learn about the life of Serbia's greatest inventor.
-The city’s nightlife has become legendary throughout Europe, with several hundred floating bars, restaurants and nightclubs lining the Danube and Sava rivers – so you’re sure to find the perfect way to spend your evening.
+The city’s nightlife has become legendary throughout Europe, with several hundred floating bars, restaurants and nightclubs lining the Danube and Sava rivers – so you’ll find the perfect way to spend your evening.

 Meals: Breakfast -